-§1310 · Application for registration
+§ 1310 · Application for registration

-(a) TIME LIMIT FOR APPLICATION FOR REGISTRATION. - Protection under this chapter shall be lost if application for registration of the design is not made
+(a) Time Limit for Application for Registration.-Protection under this chapter shall be lost if application for registration of the design is not made within 2 years after the date on which the design is first made public.

-(b) WHEN DESIGN IS MADE PUBLIC. - A design is made public when an existing useful article embodying the design is anywhere publicly exhibited, publicly distributed, or offered for sale or sold to the public by the owner of the design or with the owner's consent.

-(c) APPLICATION BY OWNER OF DESIGN. - Application for registration may be made by the owner of the design.

-(d) CONTENTS OF APPLICATION. - The application for registration shall be made to the Administrator and shall state -

-(1) the name and address of the designer or designers of the design;

-(2) the name and address of the owner if different from the designer;

-(3) the specific name of the useful article embodying the design;

-(4) the date, if any, that the design was first made public, if such date was earlier than the date of the application;

-(5) affirmation that the design has been fixed in a useful article; and

-(6) such other information as may be required by the Administrator.
+- (b) When Design Is Made Public.-A design is made public when an existing useful article embodying the design is anywhere publicly exhibited, publicly distributed, or offered for sale or sold to the public by the owner of the design or with the owner's consent. - (c) Application by Owner of Design.
+Application for registration may be made by the owner of the design. - (d) Contents of Application.-The application for registration shall be made to the Administrator and shall state- - (1) the name and address of the designer or designers of the design; - (2) the name and address of the owner if different from the designer; - (3) the specific name of the useful article embodying the design; - (4) the date, if any, that the design was first made public, if such date was earlier than the date of the application; - (5) affirmation that the design has been fixed in a useful article; and - (6) such other information as may be required by the Administrator.